Department of Mathematics

-- Advanced Waiver/Override: You may directly enroll into any of the courses in the General Education Mathematical Sciences category.
-The choice of course depends on your major and interests.
+- Ready For Courses Requiring Advanced Mathematics: You may enroll in any of the courses in the General Education Mathematical Sciences Foundations category, including MTH 201 (Calculus).

 Please see the course catalog for the descriptions of these courses.

 Mathematics proficiency testing is available to change your placement.
 There are proficiency tests for MTH 110 (Algebra), MTH 122 (College Algebra), and MTH 123 (Trigonometry).
-Practice tests may be found at www.gvsu.edu/testserv/math-placement-5.htm.
+Testing is free, and results are available immediately.

 Testing is recommended for the following situations:

-- If you believe that your placement is not appropriate for your math level because your ACT or SAT score does not correctly represent your mathematics preparation.
+- You believe that your placement is not appropriate for your math level because your ACT or SAT score does not correctly represent your mathematics preparation.

-- Your major is engineering, mathematics, physics, chemistry, biology, physical therapy, or any health science, and you do not have the Advanced Waiver/Override.
+- Your major is engineering, mathematics, physics, chemistry, biology, physical therapy, or any health science, and you do not have the Advanced initial placement.

-- Your initial mathematics placement is “Waiver of MTH 110” and you believe that you are ready for MTH 201 (Calculus).
+- Your initial mathematics placement is Introductory and you believe that you are ready for MTH 201 (Calculus).
 In this case, you should attempt the MTH 122 and MTH 123 proficiency tests.